-IP rules take precedence if the IP address matches your DNS server, or if an IP Reputation entry blocks access to a hostname that is otherwise permitted by a DNS request.
+IP rules take precedence if the IP address matches your DNS server, or if an IP Reputation entry blocks access to a hostname that is otherwise permitted by a Domain name request.

-Unless cached, DNS requests also occur before HTTP requests.
-For DNS Reputation rules to be enforced, you must position the managed device somewhere in the network where it can see DNS traffic.
+Unless cached, Domain name requests also occur before HTTP requests.
+For Domain name Reputation rules to be enforced, you must position the managed device somewhere in the network where it can see DNS traffic.

-You still have the option to match domain names even if DNS entries are cached or if the managed device cannot see DNS traffic because of its position in the network.
-URL Reputation Filtering enables you to set a profile attribute to enforce DNS Reputation in HTTP requests.
-This way, a DNS Reputation Filter can identify a specific DNS in normal HTTP traffic without having to perform a DNS Server request.
+You still have the option to match domain names even if Domain name entries are cached or if the managed device cannot see DNS traffic because of its position in the network.